TugboatQA/docs/code-snippets/pantheon/index.md

 2. [Register a new account](https://dashboard.pantheon.io/register) on
     Pantheon.
 3. Specify a unique email address, ideally using an email alias.
-4. Name your user something recognizeable, like _Tugboat User_.
+4. Name your user something recognizable, like _Tugboat User_.

 ![Screenshot: Create a new pantheon account](_images/pantheon-register.png)